 Technical Overview

-This article will guide you through setting-up your Zendesk Instance for Solve Email.
+This article will walk you through setting up your Zendesk instance to work with Solve Email.

-Pre-requisites: If you are a new customer, make sure to have completed the Zendesk: Before you install guide.
+If you're a new customer, make sure you've completed the Before You Integrate Forethought with Zendesk.

-- A Zendesk trigger will detect this, and trigger the Notify Forethought Webhook
+- A Zendesk trigger detects the new ticket and triggers the Notify Forethought webhook.

-- The Zendesk webhook will send ticket information to Forethought
+- The Zendesk webhook sends the ticket details to Forethought.

 Conditions